GreenhouseCI/blog.greenhouseci.com/ios_tutorial.md

 Finally, you need to add this file to the `.git/hooks` folder which is located at the root of your main Git repository and make the script executable by running `chmod +x post-receive`.

 <h2 id="setup-tests">Testing</h2>
 Setting up testing in Greenhouse is 100% automatic.
 When you submit your repository, we scan the selected configuration for tests, and if there are any tests present, we run them for every push.

+Greenhouse currently only supports running XCTests.
+Additionally, the tests must be a part of your scheme in Xcode, otherwise we cannot detect and run them automatically.

 The test report screen shows you a simple overview of all passed and failed tests including the failure reason so you can quickly identify what's broken.